vinidixit/hierarchical-labelled-clustering-evaluation/README.md

         3. Number of positive pairs
         4. Number of negative pairs

-5. Evaluation setup for Reuters and ticket documents and logged using *MLFlow*.
+5. Evaluation setup for Reuters and ticket documents and logged using [MLFlow](https://mlflow.org/).
 Scoring metrics used to choose best parameters are -
     1. cluster assignment score
     2. label assignment score
     3. precision @cluster